-What can I do if I'm hit by an Uninsured Driver?
+What happens if I'm hit by an Uninsured Driver?

 Getting hit by another driver is always a stressful event.
 What makes it even worse is when that driver happens to be uninsured.
 The costs from getting hit by uninsured drivers can mount, adding roughly £30 or more on average to your insurance premium.